Calama/kale/README.md

  * Added live-instance registry that ensure only one instance of a document's model exists in the program.
  * Added `collectionmethod` decorator.
+ * Remove model-level `insert` method -- this is a collection-level operation.

 ### v0.2.1